hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_crl_config.html.md

 * `auto_rebuild_grace_period` - (Optional) Grace period before CRL expiry to attempt rebuild of CRL.

-* `enable_delta` - (Optional) Enables or disables building of delta CRLs with up-to-date revocation information, augmenting the last complete CRL.
+* `enable_delta` - (Optional) Enables building of delta CRLs with up-to-date revocation information, augmenting the last complete CRL.

 * `delta_rebuild_interval` - (Optional) Interval to check for new revocations on, to regenerate the delta CRL.